caish-cloud/react-cookies-consent/README.md

 #### `enterExitAnimation`

-How the alert should enter the screen.
+How the alert should enter and exit the screen.

 | Required | Type                                           | Default         |
 | -------- | ---------------------------------------------- | --------------- |